kurai-foundation/logger/README.md

 | `errorFrom(from: string, ...message: any[])`   | red                  | red               |

 _Note: colors will not be used if the prefix is completely disabled_

+_Note 2: only methods without the `From` postfix are available for the named logger_

 ## License